-- Acted in the defence of a class action brought on behalf of more than 800 residents’ in group action claims of negligence and nuisance against a major municipal authority.
+Acted in the defence of a class action brought on behalf of more than 800 residents’ in group action claims of negligence and nuisance arising from landfill gas migration from a closed landfill.